 - The Church – Ephesians 5:25-27

-If these individuals and groups of people – with their human frailties and significant mistakes – are seen as perfect (without fault) to God, why can’t we, even on this side of heaven, be considered “perfect” too?
+If these individuals and groups of people — with their human frailties and significant mistakes — are seen as perfect (i.e., without fault) to God, why can’t we be considered perfect too?

 “People throw away what they could have by insisting on perfection, which they cannot have, and looking for it where they will never find it.”
 (Edith Shaeffer)

-If perfection is impossible, why bother?
-Why not coast through life with a “good enough” mentality?
-For two reasons.
-First, God tells us to strive for perfection.
-Second, He has provided a way for us to be perfect.
+Perfection feels impossible.
+It’s much easier to coast through life with a “good enough” mentality.
+As Christians who are pursuing perfection, though, we need to remember that God tells us to strive for perfection and that he has provided a way for us to be perfect.